 PTSD has been known by many names in the past, such as “shell shock” during the years of World War I and “combat fatigue” after World War II, but PTSD does not just happen to combat veterans.
 PTSD can occur in all people, of any ethnicity, nationality or culture, and at any age.
-PTSD affects approximately 3.5 percent of U.S. adults every year, and an estimated one in 11 people will be diagnosed with PTSD in their lifetime.
+PTSD affects approximately 3.5 percent of U.S. adults every year.
+The lifetime prevalence of PTSD in adolescents ages 13 -18 is 8%.
+An estimate one in 11 people will be diagnosed with PTSD in their lifetime.
 Women are twice as likely as men to have PTSD.
-Three ethnic groups – U.S. Latinos, African Americans, and American Indians – are disproportionately affected and have higher rates of PTSD than non-Latino whites.
+Three ethnic groups – U.S. Latinos, African Americans, and Native Americans/Alaska Natives – are disproportionately affected and have higher rates of PTSD than non-Latino whites.

 People with PTSD have intense, disturbing thoughts and feelings related to their experience that last long after the traumatic event has ended.
 They may relive the event through flashbacks or nightmares; they may feel sadness, fear or anger; and they may feel detached or estranged from other people.
 People with PTSD may avoid situations or people that remind them of the traumatic event, and they may have strong negative reactions to something as ordinary as a loud noise or an accidental touch.

 A diagnosis of PTSD requires exposure to an upsetting traumatic event.
-However, the exposure could be indirect rather than first hand.
-For example, PTSD could occur in an individual learning about the violent death of a close family or friend.
+Exposure includes directly experiencing an event, witnessing a traumatic event happening to others, or learning that a traumatic event happened to a close family member or friend.
 It can also occur as a result of repeated exposure to horrible details of trauma such as police officers exposed to details of child abuse cases.